Desert Hike & Tour 7 Days

 Saffron is a spice derived from the flower of Crocus sativus, commonly known as the ‘saffron crocus’.
 Saffron crocus grows to 20–30 cm (8–12 in) and bears up to four flowers, each with three vivid crimson stigmas.
 The styles and stigmas, called threads, are collected and dried to be used mainly as a seasoning and colouring agent in food.
 Saffron is one of the world’s most costly spices by weight.
 Its aroma is often described by connoisseurs as reminiscent of metallic honey with grassy or hay-like notes, while its taste has also been noted as hay-like and sweet.

-EXPLORING SAHARA DESERT BY FOOT & JEEP
+SAHARA DESERT HIKING BY FOOT & JEEP TOUR

 Click on the images to enlarge / © Images courtesy of R. Fiserova & Wild Morocco

 Drive from Marrakech towards the UNESCO Site of Ait Ben Haddou.
 Gaining altitude after leaving the plain of Marrakech, eventually traverse the High Atlas Mountains via the Tichka Pass (at 2260m), offering some exhilarating driving via lush valleys and traditional pise villages.
 After the pass, take the route to Telouet (visit the Kasbah Glaoua there) and then follow the course of the beautiful Ounila Valley*, in the foothills, to reach Ait Ben Haddou.
 Ait Ben Haddou is essentially a living museum, comprising numerous ksar (series of earth dwellings) and has been used as the backdrop in many international films.
 You will overnight close to Ait Ben Haddou in a Berber village, in a restored kasbah guest-house.
 We propose Kasbah Ellouze.
 A more luxurious option (at additional rate) would be the Ksar Ighnda.
 Both properties nestle within the walls of villages.